Apply to an NU Credential Program – We’ll Be with You Every Step of the Way!

 National University accepts and reviews applications year-round, so you can start learning as soon as next month, depending on your program of study and location of choice.
 Plus, we offer four-week courses, so you can focus on one subject at a time, one month at a time, and finish your degree faster.

-National University generally accepts transfer credits from regionally accredited institutions, subject to certain criteria.
-Here are some actions you can take to find out whether your credits will transfer:
+National University generally accepts transfer credits from regionally accredited universities, colleges, and community colleges, subject to certain criteria.
+Here are some actions you can take to find out whether credits from your current or former school will transfer:

 Yes!
 In honor of our students, and in celebration of our 50th anniversary, National University has invested $50 million in new student scholarships.
 To learn more about numerous scholarships and grants funded by National University, how to apply, and how much you might be able to save on your teaching credential, click here.